Submit Your Information: Johns - GuruFocus.com

-SAN DIEGO, March 01, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Cognyte Software LTD ( CGNT) ("Cognyte" or the "Company").
-The class action is on behalf of shareholders who purchased Cognyte common stock between February 2, 2021 and June 28, 2022, inclusive (the "Class Period").
+SAN DIEGO, March 02, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Dutch Bros Inc. (“Dutch Bros” or the “Company”) (: BROS).
+The class action is on behalf of shareholders who purchased Dutch Bros securities between March 1, 2022 and May 11, 2022, inclusive (the “Class Period”).
 Investors are hereby notified that they have until May 1, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker ([email protected]) by email or phone at 619-814-4471.
 If emailing, please include a phone number.